B&O Railroad Beguns Service

-The first railroad to provide regular service in the United States was the Baltimore & Ohio Railroad.
-The first 13 miles of the railroad between Baltimore and Elicott Mill Maryland were opened on May 24th, 1828.
+The first regular service railroad in the United States was provided by the Baltimore & Ohio Railroad.
+The first 13 miles of the railroad between Baltimore and Elicott Mill Maryland was opened on May 24th , 1828.

-Initially the B&O was powered by horses, But in 1829 the B&O experimented with its first steam engine- the Tom Thumb.
+Initially the B&O was powered by horses.
+In 1829 the B&O experimented with its first steam engine- the Tom Thumb.

 In 1830 it made its first run between Baltimore and Elicott Mill.
 B&O chief engineer stated on that day: